drewdeponte/git-ps-book/src/tool/hooks.md

 	has been successfully integrated but before cleanup.
 - `list_additional_information` - hook executed by `list` command for each patch in the stack.
 Adds a column with the output of the hook script.
-Could be used, for example, to add information from the remote (for example, PR status on github).
+Could be used, for example, to add information from the remote (for example, PR status on GitHub).

 You can find examples of hooks that you can straight up use or just use as a starting point in [example_hooks](https://github.com/uptech/git-ps-rs/tree/main/example_hooks).